 Community organizations have a deep understanding of where support is needed, and through partnerships health organizations can identify and direct resources toward priority issues facing these populations.
 For example, Duke University Hospital is one of the most active hospitals in Durham county.
 To provide better care to their local area, they serve as a lead member of the Partnership for a Healthy Durham.
 Together, they work with community organizations to assess health access, chronic illnesses, mental health concerns, and more.

 When health systems integrate partner data into their HCRM, they can target populations that need their services the most.
 Both organizations can then combine forces to reach more people and provide better care in communities without regular access to these services.

 With the Internet of Things (IoT), health systems can access and analyze new patient datasets from medical devices, apps, wearables, home monitors, and more.
 Artificial Intelligence (AI) and applied analytics help healthcare organizations with administrative and marketing tasks, automating outreach by accessing patient data.
 While these technologies improve health outcomes and save health systems time and money, they also increase vulnerability to cybersecurity breaches.

-In 2018, healthcare organizations need to prioritize customers and innovation to set themselves up for population health success.
-The most effective organizations will leverage technology, like HCRM and wearables, to get to know their customers better and let those insights guide their initiatives.
-In a changing healthcare landscape, data-driven organizations are going to be able to identify needs within the community and execute more efficient strategies in support of population health.
+As we head into the future, healthcare organizations must continue to prioritize customers and innovation to set themselves up for population health success.
+The most effective organizations will leverage technology, such as HCRM with marketing automation, to get to know their customers better – then, these insights will guide their initiatives and improve targeting and engagement strategies.
+In a changing healthcare landscape, data-driven organizations must identify needs within the community in order to execute more efficient strategies in support of population health.